 If you want a peaceful divorce, you’ll want to read John and Laura Roach’s Divorce in Peace.
-Listen in to Women Money & Power Talk Radio in the following video as Cathy DeWitt Dunn interviews the authors Judge John Roach and Laura Roach.
+Read the transcript below of Cathy DeWitt Dunn interviewing the authors Judge John Roach and Laura Roach.
 Read More

 John and Laura Roach, authors of Divorce in Peace, join Cathy DeWitt Dunn on Women Money and Power to discuss their newly released book.